TeamMood/teammood.github.com/_posts/2019-12-03-team-morale-only-one-way-listening-before-improving.md

 ### \#2 Measuring The Team Morale With A Niko-Niko

-The Niko Niko calendar, a.k.a. the smiley calendar or the happiness index is a [simple tool](https://blog.teammood.com/2018/07/24/evaluating-your-teams-health-with-the-niko-niko-calendar.html) to measure team morale over time.
+The Niko Niko calendar, a.k.a. the smiley calendar or the happiness index is a [simple tool](https://blog.teammood.com/2018/07/24/evaluating-your-teams-health-with-the-niko-niko-calendar.html){: target="_blank"} to measure team morale over time.
 It takes the form of a calendar with everybody’s name on it.
 At the end of the day, each team member is invited to share their mood of the day, sticking smilies happy 😄, straight 😬 or frowning 🙁 or color stickers on it.&nbsp;

 The Niko-Niko calendar helps quantify the well-being, morale, and motivation of the team, and identify if something is going wrong.